 Travelling to France

-When current restrictions are lifted, those returning to England can benefit from what the government call 'Test to Release' (introduced from 15/12/20 in England).
+Until foreign travel restrictions are relaxed further as expected, those returning to England can benefit from what the government call 'Test to Release'.
 This can reduce the current 10-day UK quarantine period by half.
 You can find an explanation here but in a nutshell it means that the 10-day self-isolation period is reduced by half on receipt of a negative COVID-19 test from a private provider after five days of isolation.
 The UK guidance is next due for review 24-28th June 2021.
 Read full current guidance - https://www.gov.uk/guidance/red-amber-and-green-list-rules-for-entering-england

 Brexit - travelling to France from 01/01/21